 With the rolling and unrolling of the mattress, there has to be some means of keeping the four layers all together.
-Casper Sleep says it uses water-based adhesives, because solvent-based glues release undesirable substances as they cure, such as formaldehyde.
+Casper Sleep says it uses water-based adhesives, because solvent-based glues release undesirable substances, such as formaldehyde, as they cure.

 Return and Warranty

 Casper Sleep has a 10-year warranty on their mattresses and a 100-night hassle-free return period.

 Casper Sleep designed their 10” mattress to be a Goldilocks product, suitable for the greatest number of users.
 Though the vast majority of reviews are 5 stars, the overall rating on Yelp was 4.0 stars.
 Best for most is not best for all.
 It is too soft for some, and too firm for others.

 On the other hand, there are three models of Tri-Pedic mattresses: Gold, Platinum, and Diamond.
 Each has a different overall firmness.
 Added to this is the option of the AirFlow Transfer System, which draws air through perforations in the comfort layers, and channels it to the porous side panels.
 This produces more effective cooling and also keeps the mattress fresher.